How Does Alcohol Affect Your Driving?

 Contact Our Skilled Texas DWI Lawyers

-At Bailey & Galyen, we provide comprehensive legal counsel to individuals facing a potential DWI across Texas including Arlington, Bedford, Burleson, Carrollton, Dallas, El Paso, Fort Worth, Grapevine, Houston, Lubbock, San Antonio, Mansfield, Mesquite, Midland/Odessa, Plano, Santa Fe, Springdale and Sugar Land.
+At Bailey & Galyen, we provide comprehensive legal counsel to individuals facing a potential DWI across Texas, New Mexico, and Arkansas, including Arlington, Bedford, Burleson, Carrollton, Dallas, El Paso, Fort Worth, Grapevine, Houston, Lubbock, San Antonio, Mansfield, Mesquite, Midland/Odessa, Plano, Santa Fe, Springdale, and Sugar Land.